 Not when it is misused or abused.
 Many people think that abusing prescription drugs is safer than abusing illicit/street drugs, but they can be JUST as dangerous.
-The fact of the matter is, there are a number of things that are required to make a drug as “safe” as it can be.
-These safety measures include making sure physicians know about all your medical history and prescription activities when you acquire the prescription medication, and taking it as directed for the purposes that the physician intended.
+There are a number of things that are required to make a drug as “safe” as it can be.
+These safety measures include making sure physicians know about all your medical history, when/where you acquire the prescription medication, carefully abiding by doctor's orders, and taking it as directed for the purposes that the physician intended.

 The Indiana Attorney General's Prescription Drug Abuse Task Force is working on increasing access to disposal locations.
 There are several events held on a yearly or monthly basis, as well as multiple sites where you can return your prescription drugs year-round.
 You can find a location near you on our Medicine Disposal page.

-The Indiana Attorney General's Prescription Drug Abuse Task Force is developing a pilot program that will help pharmacies navigate and streamline the highly regulated process of medicine disposal.
+The Federal DEA regulations currently allow for only law enforcement to collect controlled substances.
+They are currently in the process of adopting regulations that will allow pharmacies to collect these medications and we anticipate they will go into effect in 2014.
 Until then, many counties allow disposal at law enforcement sites and other locations.
 Learn more about this and other disposal options on our Medicine Disposal & Safe Storage page.

 Any drug has the potential to be misused or abused.
 The three most common are:

 All of these drugs have a powerful effect on the brain, and when abused, can cause serious damage and even death.
 Learn more about prescription drug abuse on our Signs & Symptoms page.